 - 100 g fresh cooking apple (eg Bramley) peeled, cored and chopped into small cubes (approx 1 small to medium apple)

 - 85 g dried apricots chopped into small pieces

 - Base line a 9 inch (23 cm) square baking tin with baking paper.

 - Pre-heat the oven to 170 C/325 F/Gas 3.

 - In a large non-stick saucepan, melt and mix the butter, sugar, syrups and cinnamon over a low heat, stirring frequently.

 - Spoon the mixture into the baking tin and spread evenly.

-- Bake for about 25 to 35 minutes until golden brown and starting to firm up at the edges.
+- Bake for about 35 to 45 minutes until golden brown and starting to firm up at the edges.